Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 Research is an ongoing process.

-The present repository documents one completed mathematical framework together with its computational verification.

-Future progress will depend on independent examination, mathematical refinement where necessary, and practical applications developed by the wider research community.
+Future progress will depend on independent verification, mathematical analysis, and practical applications contributed by the wider research community.